70th Division (Syria)

 The 70th Division of the Syrian Army was established in 2025 as part of the post-Assad military reorganization, under the Syrian transitional government.
 It is responsible for the eastern Rif Dimashq region in southern Syria.
 Its forces are mainly composed of former fighters from Jaysh al-Islam, a militant organisation combining an Islamist-Salafi outlook with Syrian nationalism, which operated in Rif Dimashq in the early stages of the Syrian civil war, but was later forced to Aleppo where it operated under Turkish supervision.
-In addition, the 70th Division now contains elements of the US-backed Syrian Free Army that had been based at Al-Tanf base.
+In addition, the 70th Division contained elements of the US-backed Syrian Free Army that had been based at Al-Tanf base, later transferred to the Ministry of Interior.

 History

 Background

 After the fall of the Assad regime, Jaysh al-Islam was integrated into the Syrian defense apparatus, however it is unclear how many of its 5,000–8,000 fighters actually joined the division.

 Operational history

 The division took part in the clashes against Druze militias in Suwayda in July 2025, and may have suffered several casualties.